 Martin Langelier knows BRP inside and out, having been with the Company since 2000, and has held the position of Senior Vice-President, General Counsel & Public Affairs since 2008.
+In May 2022, Martin has been appointed Chief Legal Officer.

 Born in Hull, Quebec, Martin grew up on Montreal's South Shore.
 He's passionate about living an active lifestyle and spending time with his family - and not surprisingly, he often combines the two.